Episode - 8F20

 - Guess Who I'm Marrying?: Non-parental variation.

-- How About a Smile?: A variant occurs when Sideshow Bob is chewing out a hotel bellboy:Sideshow Bob: I WANTED A ROOM WITH A FIREPLACE, YOU BLASTED MONKEY! (realizes Selma is capturing him on camera) Oh, Selma dear...
+- How About a Smile?: A variant occurs when Sideshow Bob is chewing out a hotel bellboy:Sideshow Bob: I WANTED A ROOM WITH A FIREPLACE, YOU BRAINLESS LUGGAGE MONKEY!
+Like the one in your brochure! (realizes Selma is capturing him on camera) Oh, Selma dear...
 I was just chatting with my good friend... (looks at his name tag) Dennis!
 Now, smile for the camera, there's a good lad!
 (Dennis struggles to produce a nervous smile)

 - Kid Has a Point: Gotta listen to Bart.

 - Lame Rhyme Dodge: As Sideshow Bob is rubbing Selma's feet at the hotel, he quietly mutters his plans to kill her, before Selma gets confused, and he quickly counters by replacing his plots with foreign languages for how lovely her feet look.

 - Lethally Stupid: Chief Wiggum at the wedding reception accidentally leaves his gun next to the wedding cake, within easy reach of where kids could pick it up.
 Luckily, no one does.